Small boat at Little Ambergris Cay in the Turks and Caicos

 Long Cay

-Long Cay near South Caicos is a truly beautiful location.
+Rarely visited, Long Cay near South Caicos is a truly beautiful location.
 As its name suggests, this island is very narrow and long.
-On its eastern side are rugged cliffs and the deep blue of the Columbus Passage that separates the Turks Islands from the Caicos Islands, which is often a bit choppy.
+On its eastern side are rugged cliffs and the deep blue of the Turks Islands Passage (Columbus Passage) that separates the Turks Islands from the Caicos Islands, which is often a bit choppy.
 On the western side of the cay are small beaches, the shallow Caicos Banks, and some of the clearest ocean water found at any beach in the country.
-The views from the top of the ridge that runs the length of the island offer some of the finest views in the Turks and Caicos.
+The vistas from the top of the ridge that runs the length of the island are some of the finest in the Turks and Caicos.

-Long Cay is a protected area and part of the Admiral Cockburn Land and Sea National Park, and is also home to populations of our indigenous rock iguana.
+Long Cay is a protected area and part of the Admiral Cockburn Land and Sea National Park.
+It's also home to populations of the indigenous Turks and Caicos rock iguana.
 Stingrays, manta rays, eagle rays, lemon sharks, hammerhead sharks, and nurse sharks can be seen in the waters surrounding the cay.

-Due to the remote location of Long Cay, tours typically don’t visit the area from Providenciales, and a private charter will likely be necessary.
+Due to the remote location of Long Cay, tours typically don’t visit the area from Providenciales.
+A private charter will likely be necessary to explore Long Cay.

 Bottle Creek Lagoon

-Bottle Creek is a shallow lagoon that’s located between North Caicos and Middle Caicos, and competing with Chalk Sound National Park on Providenciales, the area typically has some of the most vibrant turquoise water hues in the Turks and Caicos.
+Competing with Chalk Sound National Park on Providenciales when it comes to blue water, Bottle Creek is a shallow lagoon located between North Caicos and Middle Caicos.
+The area typically has some of the most vibrant turquoise water hues in the Turks and Caicos.

 The East Bay Islands National Park borders the northern side of the lagoon.
-Here, Bay Cay and East Bay Cay are home to a wide array of wide life, from birds of many different varieties, to sea life and rock iguanas.
+Here, Bay Cay and East Bay Cay are home to a wide array of wildlife, from birds of many different varieties to sea life and rock iguanas.

 North Bay on Salt Cay in the Turks and Caicos

-Salt Cay is a great place to stay for a few nights, or to visit on a day trip.
-Discover a laid-back island that still retains an Old Caribbean atmosphere.
-There are the remnants of the sea salt industry, historical sites, interesting coastlines, and friendly donkeys!
+Salt Cay is a great place to stay for a few nights (day trips aren't typically possible).
+You'll discover a laid-back island that still retains an Old Caribbean atmosphere.
+There are the remnants of the sea salt industry, historical sites, interesting coastlines, and friendly donkeys.

 Bell Sound and Plandon Cay Cut in the Turks and Caicos

-One of the most amazing views in the Turks and Caicos is found at the far northern point of South Caicos, past the abandoned 1950s U.S. Coast Guard LORAN Station.
-Here, on the top of the bluff, a collection of channels and cays paint an image that has to be seen to believe.
+One of the most amazing views in the Turks and Caicos is found at the far northern point of South Caicos at Plandon Cay Cut, past the abandoned 1950s U.S. Coast Guard LORAN Station.
+On top of the bluff, a collection of channels and cays paint an image that you must see to believe.
 Plandon Cay, Middle Creek Cay, McCartney Cay, Big Cay, and Sand Bore Cay provide contrast against the blues, topazes, and turquoises of the lagoon.

-South Caicos is home to several luxury resorts, but it’s also possible to visit the island on a day trip from Providenciales.
+South Caicos is home to a few luxury resorts, but it’s also possible to visit the island on a day trip from Providenciales.

 Taylor Bay

-Taylor Bay Beach is a secluded and sheltered beach on Providenciales that’s located in the Chalk Sound region of the island.
-The beach offers a quiet atmosphere, shallow, warm water, and very calm ocean conditions.
+Taylor Bay Beach is a secluded and sheltered beach on Providenciales located in the Chalk Sound region of the island.
+The beach offers a quiet atmosphere, shallow and warm water, and very calm ocean conditions.

-Taylor Bay is a great stop when exploring the Chalk Sound area of the island, and adds another attraction in addition to the scenic national park and Sapodilla Bay Beach.
+Taylor Bay is a great stop when exploring the Chalk Sound area of Providenciales, and adds another attraction in addition to the scenic national park and Sapodilla Bay Beach located in the region.

 Aerial view of Fort George Cay in the Turks and Caicos